iqbalfasyah/iqbalfasyah/README.md

 I am a FullStack Developer with over 5 years of experience in building web and mobile applications.
-My expertise includes using various programming languages and frameworks such as .Net/.Net Core C#, Laravel, ReactJs, VueJs, and Flutter to develop robust and scalable applications.
+My expertise includes using various programming languages and frameworks such as .Net/.Net Core C#, Laravel, ReactJs, VueJs to develop robust and scalable applications.

 ## Skills

-- Proficient in .Net/.Net Core C#, Laravel, ReactJs, VueJs, and Flutter
+- Proficient in .Net/.Net Core C#, Laravel, ReactJs, VueJs
 - Familiarity with various databases
 - Experience with version control systems such as Git and GitHub
 - Strong understanding of software design principles and best practices